Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-December 16, 1923 - Police's oppression Incident: A petition for the establishment of a Taiwanese parliament by Taiwanese people was submitted to the Taipei North Police Station, but was rejected.
+December 16, 1923 - “Incident of Suspected Violation of the Public Order and Police Act” where the police mass arrested New Cultural Movement activists.
+A petition for the establishment of a Taiwanese parliament by Taiwanese people was submitted to the Taipei North Police Station, but was rejected.
 The petition was then submitted to the Waseda Police Station in Japan, and also published in a Taiwanese magazine.
 In response to these actions, the Taiwan Governor-General's Office arrested 99 people involved.

 画像